niknetniko/latexconvertor/README.md

 2. Open the PowerPoint.
 3. Go to the Developers tab (in the Ribbon).
 4. Go to plugins, and select the downloaded file.
 Click OK on any warnings.
-5. Go to the new Plugins tab (in the Ribbon).
+5. Go to the new Add-ins tab (in the Ribbon).
 6. Press the button.
 7. Sit back.
 8. Profit?